pradeepkp625/doccure/README.md

 Link : http://localhost:5173/basic-details
-How to run : npm run dev# doccure
+How to run : npm run dev